Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 Olivia Tong - Bank of America Merrill Lynch

 Great.
 Thanks, good morning.
 First, in terms of baby and child care promotion, I mean how much of this is being funded by you versus the retailer?
-Maybe can you talk about North American priced by sort of major product segments, it looks like price was flat overall, but I imagine there is a fair bit of difference in your segment?
+Maybe can you talk about North American price by sort of major product segments, it looks like price was flat overall, but I imagine there is a fair bit of difference in your segment?

 And I know you are not funding the majority of it, but how are you adjusting sort of your long-term plans to help combat against an environment in which the consumer is starting to get more and more used to lower prices, bigger and better deals particularly in that category?
 Thank you.